stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.4.5.
 How to Restrict Password Reuse
 -------------------------------------

 Stormpath can store historical password information in order to allow for restrictions on password reuse.
 This is controlled on the Directory Password Policy's Strength object, which has an attribute called ``preventReuse``.
 By default this feature is disabled and set to ``0``.
-In order to enable this feature, you have to modify the Directory Password Policy's Strength object:
+In order to enable this feature, you have to modify the Directory Password Policy's Strength object, sending any value up to ``25``:

 .. code-block:: http